nickmatsnev/ddd/posts/changelog-(v2.7.3)/index.md

 I added another Custom Post Type called Announce.
 It will be used to display some relevant information inside The Project Gallery on the main page.
 It has the same size and style as a project but contains the text instead of project meta.

 ### Search
-Search was greatly improved.
+The search was greatly improved.
 Now it allows searching for any post, project, category, tag or meta.
 Now you can easily find posts of the exact category, a project with a particular tag and so on.
 Search results are now grouped by project-first principle.

 ### Blog page
 The blog page has been completely redesigned.
 Now posts are divided into categories and displayed in perfect beautiful grids.
 The annoying animation on hover was removed, blog post links at the bottom were changed.